So you’re interested in teaching English abroad, but feeling a little bit overwhelmed by the whole process? Don’t worry -- you’re not alone.

 Some Regional Specifications to Consider

-Asia -- In general, Asia is the best region for newbie teachers.
-You can find a decent paying job with no teaching experience or certification (though we still recommend getting TEFL certified at least), and cost of living is relatively low.
+Asia: In general, Asia is the best region for newbie teachers.
+You can find a decent-paying job with no teaching experience and cost of living is relatively low.
 South Korea and China are classic destinations with strong markets, but Vietnam, Japan, Thailand, and Cambodia are good choices as well.

 3. Go To School